yuqi-liang-qiqi/SequenzoWebsite/docs/en/datasets/pairfam-family.md

 ## Data preprocessing
 To make the data more convenient to use, we performed a minor preprocessing step, converting `state1 ... state264` to `1 ...
 264` before adding it to our prepared dataset.

+The data preprocessing function we use is `clean_time_columns_auto()`.
+Simply put, it is a smart tool for cleaning column names.
+Its main purpose is to automatically scan a DataFrame, identify columns with names containing numbers (e.g., `state1`, `wave2`, `year2023`), and then simplify these names to just the numbers they contain (becoming `1`, `2`, `2023`).
+This feature is particularly useful when processing time-series or panel data, as it allows for the quick standardization of column names that represent different points in time.

+Related parameters:

+* `df`: The DataFrame you want to process.
+* `protect`: A list of protected column names.
+The names written here (for instance, 'id', 'sex', 'age', etc.) will not be automatically changed by the function and will be kept in their original form.
+* `min_time` and `max_time` (Optional): A time range for filtering.
+You can use it to tell the function to only handle columns where the number in the name falls within a specific range.

 Here are the detailed steps.
 You can also refer to the tutorial of [clean_time_columns](https://sequenzo.yuqi-liang.tech/en/data-preprocessing/clean_time_columns).

 ```python